ukiw200/challenges-23-24/security-challenges/00-basics/description.md

 Create a textfile solution.txt in the directory of this file.
 Answer the following questions (a new line for each answer) and push your solution to your GitHub repository:

-1. What website is useful to know about when checking if your account (and possibly the password for it) might have been leaked through a data breach? (format: xxx.com, so no "https" or "www" or whatsoever in front of the URL) (no capitals, all small characters)
+1. What website is useful to know about when checking if your account (and possibly the password for it) might have been leaked through a data breach? (format: xxx.com, so no "https" or "www" or whatsoever in front of the URL)

 2. What famous hackers collective has been in the news many times already?
-Their logo has been used in many movies and tv shows too. (format: xxx) (no capitals, all small characters)
+Their logo has been used in many movies and tv shows too. (format: xxx)

-3. What type of motivation is behind this collective? (format: xxx) (no capitals, all small characters)
+3. What type of motivation is behind this collective? (format: xxx)

-Your textfile should contain 4 lines.
+Your textfile should contain 4 lines (no capitals, all small characters).

 ## 4. General rules